 Behind the scenes, not everything was so rosy.
 The enigmatic Howard Hughes owned most of TWA’s stock.
 Although he was not the president of the company, not on the board of directors, nor in the company’s employ in any position, he dictated policy from his unseen perch as the ‘owner’ of the company.
 The area in which he exerted the most influence was aircraft selection and purchase.

 Hughes Tool Company (Toolco), the firm through which most of his financial transactions were funneled, would purchase aircraft, then lease them to TWA.
-When Toolco encountered financial difficulties, the aircraft manufacturers did not get paid and the jets that TWA had on order – far too few to match its competitors – were delayed in their delivery.
-And TWA officials found Hughes more and more difficult to get in touch with as he alone interacted with the manufacturers who were building the airline’s jetliners.
+When Toolco encountered financial difficulties, the aircraft manufacturers did not get paid, and the jets that TWA had on order – far too few to match its competitors – were delayed in their delivery.
+TWA officials found it more and more challenging to get in touch with Hughes as he interacted alone with the manufacturers who were building the airline’s jetliners.

 With Toolco in debt, TWA’s aircraft orders languished in limbo.
 Even the Civil Aeronautics Board (CAB) was concerned that Howard Hughes was not managing affairs in the best interest of Trans World Airlines.
 The company desperately needed the 30 Convair 880 jetliners that Toolco had ordered, supposedly meant for TWA.